tWinE-xx/observerable/README.md

 # obSERVERable is a reactive alternative to Express (using rx.js)

+## Bringing the power of streams to the server

 I love node.js and Express but I also love reactive programming.
 Express is a visionary in many ways but it is not a native fit to my reactive programming style..
 obSERVERable is a server which allows you to program reactive (native) api (and applications of course).

 With Express we are used to define an api like this:

 ```js
 var express = require('express')
 var app = express()